 Friends and neighbours are the cheapest option and might be pleased to let you have surplus Seedlings and cuttings.
 Perennials are always good value as are bulbs like Daffodils and other varieties of narcissi, snowdrops and crocuses that come up and multiply every year.

+Healthy plants.
 It is important to make sure that wherever you buy your plants, they are healthy and will grow in your type of garden soil, or any savings are a false economy, the plants will die or introduce disease.
 It is expensive and impossible in the long-term to try changing your soil type.
-Grow what will grow, It is cheaper and easier.
+Grow what will grow, it is cheaper and easier.

 Planting plans for most gardens, sunny areas, shade, slopes, damp and soil types can be found free on the net.
 To get the most out of your garden and plants, it is a good idea to follow one.